Shiga Kogen Ski and Snowboard Terrain

 Yokoteyama Ski Area

-At 2,305 metres elevation, the top of this ski area is the second highest of all Japanese ski resorts (the highest ski resort is not particularly remarkable).
-The top lift features lots of snow monsters (Juhyo), ice rain covered pine trees that have been blasted by the freezing wet winds.
+Yokoteyama Ski Resort is the second highest of all Japanese ski resorts (the highest Japan ski resort is not particularly remarkable).
+The top lift features lots of snow monsters (Juhyo) which are ice rain covered pine trees that have been blasted by the freezing wet winds.
 It’s frequently cold and windy up there, and the lifts are very slow so you can fully appreciate the nasty weather!
 The positive of the elevation of course is the great snow quality.

 Shibutoge Ski Area